DINING – Some Tips for North Beach Village and Fort Lauderdale

 Walk down the block from your Royal Palms Hotel room and you’ll find exceptional restaurants and cafes for every taste and lifestyle!
 Awaiting you are wonderful family and romantic restaurants, quick stops, and posh beachside eateries.

-Before venturing far from Royal Palms Hotel, tantalize your taste buds at North Beach Village’s Plaza Bistro and enjoy sea breezes while dining on scrumptious culinary creations and listening to live dinner music.
+Before venturing far from Royal Palms Hotel, tantalize your taste buds at North Beach Village’s Wine Garden and Village Cafe and enjoy sea breezes while dining on scrumptious culinary creations and listening to live dinner music.

 Keep in mind that seafood is superb and fresh most everywhere because many are caught off the bountiful and clean Atlantic waters off of Fort Lauderdale’s coastline.
 Grouper, Snapper, Stone Crab claws and Swordfish are excellent, but many others will be available, as well, depending on the catch of the day.
 If you like seafood, always ask for fresh and locally caught fish and you’ll have a whole new understanding and meaning for the word “fresh.”